What is Aquisition Management?

 9. Contract Closeout: At the end of the contract period or upon successful completion of the acquisition, the organization goes through a contract closeout process.
 This involves reviewing the vendor’s performance, verifying the completion of deliverables, settling any outstanding payments, resolving any pending issues, and officially closing the contract.

-It is essential to adhere to relevant laws, regulations, and organizational policies governing procurement and contracting throughout the acquisition management process.
+Adhering to relevant laws, regulations, and organizational policies governing procurement and contracting throughout the acquisition management process is essential.
 In addition, transparency, fairness, and ethical practices should ensure a successful and effective acquisition that meets the organization’s needs and objectives.

 Acquisition Management Process Practical Example